Where to Watch FIFA World Cup 2026 in Nigeria

 | New World TV | Regional tournament coverage | Official rights-holder route | Key regional rights base behind World Cup 2026 coverage in Nigeria and across large parts of Africa. |

-| Official local listings and sublicensed windows | Will be updated soon | Will be updated soon | Useful to monitor closer to kickoff if any wider local access or secondary carriage is confirmed. |
+| Official local listings and sublicensed windows | Expected with local rights | Expected with local rights | Useful to monitor closer to kickoff if any wider local access or secondary carriage is confirmed. |

 Best Digital Route